MicrosoftDocs/security/trusted-root-docs/Deprecation.md

 ## Disallow

 This feature can be used to revoke many types of certificates such as self-signed certificates, enterprise certificates, trusted root certificates, or high risk leaf certificates.
 This feature effectively revokes the certificate.
-Users cannot mannually install the root and continue to have trust.
+Users cannot manually install the root and continue to have trust.

 ## Disable